Freenove/Freenove_Media_Kit_for_ESP32-S3/docs/source/fnk0102/codes/Openai/OpenAI_Code.rst

 .. image:: ../_static/imgs/Openai/OpenAI_Code/Chapter02_50.png
     :align: center

-:red:`Click Copy and paste your "My test key" somewhere to save it.` If you click "Continue", you will no longer be able to view the key again!
+:combo:`red font-bolder:Click Copy and paste your "My test key" somewhere to save it.` If you click "Continue", you will no longer be able to view the key again!

 We recommend creating a separate document to store your key securely and prevent loss.